udebella/Github-dashboard/readme.md

 ## Running the project locally

 To run the project, you need to
 ```bash
 # npm start
 ```

+To use mocks, you need to use `http://localhost:3000/graphql` as url for github.

 It will automatically open your browser.